igor-c-ferreira/sendgrid-objc/README.md

 ## Documentation

+### Project

 This project documentation was generated using the [AppleDoc](https://github.com/tomaz/appledoc) project.
-To install it to your XCode, install the AppleDoc and run the Documentation Target
+To install it to your XCode, install the AppleDoc and run the Documentation Target.

+### Docset

+You can find the Sendgrid.docset into the documentation folder

 ## Contributing